-As a volunteer on the Marine Research & Whale Shark Conservation Project you will help carry out the Marine Research and monitoring activities for the project under the guidance of our coordinating project scientists.
+As a volunteer, on the Marine Research & Whale Shark Conservation Project, you will help carry out the Marine Research and monitoring activities for the project under the guidance of our coordinating project scientists.
+You will join other volunteers on the project to collect the data via scuba dives, ocean safaris and beach walks off the coastline of Tofo in Mozambique.
 You can expect an excellent diving, snorkeling and beach experience whilst gaining first hand Marine Research skills and contributing to a worthwhile project.

 - Ocean Safari – snorkel with amazing creatures such whale sharks, manta rays and dolphins.